High risk groups for bowel cancer

 People with acromegaly also have an increased risk.
 Acromegaly is a condition where the pituitary gland produces too much growth hormone and causes an overgrowth of bones, especially in the face.

-People who have had their gallbladder removed (cholecystectomy) have an increased risk of bowel cancer.
-We don't know why this is.
+Some studies have shown that people who have had their gallbladder removed (cholecystectomy) have an increased risk of bowel cancer.
+But other studies have not shown this link.

 Question about cancer?
 Contact our information nurse team